-- 1. Ensure that the fitting and the port threads are free of burrs, nicks, scratches, and any other form of contamination. - 2.
-Apply paste-type pipe thread sealant to the external pipe threads. - 3.
-Thread the fitting into the port until it is hand-tight. - 4.
-Torque the connector to the appropriate torque angle.
-The turns from finger tight (TFFT) and flats from finger tight (FFFT) values are shown in Table 8.9, page 412.
+- 4. Torque the connector to the appropriate torque angle.
+The turns from finger tight (TFFT) and flats from finger tight (FFFT) values are shown in Table 9.12, page 463.
 Ensure that the tube end of a shaped connector (typically a 45° or 90° elbow) is aligned to receive the incoming tube or hose assembly.
 Always finish the alignment of the fitting in the direction of tightening.
 Never loosen the threaded connectors to achieve alignment. - 5.
 Clean all residue and any excess thread conditioner with an appropriate cleaner. - 6.
 Inspect the final condition of the fitting.
 Pay special attention to the possibility of cracks in the port opening. - 7.
 Mark the final position of the fitting.
 If a fitting leaks, disassemble the fitting and check it for damage.